You are viewing the development docs which are in progress. For the latest stable documentation, click here.

 Bundles

-Bundles are a powerful feature of Kairos that allow you to customize and configure your operating system, as well as your Kubernetes cluster.
-Whether you want to add custom logic, install additional packages, or make any other changes to your system, bundles make it easy to apply these changes after installation or before bootstrapping a node.
+Whether you need to add custom logic, install extra packages, or make other modifications to your system, bundles simplify the process.
+They can be applied after installation or before bootstrapping a node.

 Bundles are container images containing only files (and not full OS) that can be used to install new software or extend the cloud-init syntax.
 You can find community-supported bundles in the community-bundles repository.